krystal/moonrope-swift/README.md

   }

-  // This delegate method will be called when any request has completed successfully. func moonrope(request:MoonropeRequest, didSucceedWith responseData: Any, andFlags flags: [String:Any]) {
+  // This delegate method will be called when any request has completed successfully. func moonrope(request:MoonropeRequest, didSucceedWith responseData: Any, andFlags flags: [String:Any?]) {
     if moonropeRequest.identifier == "GetWidgets" {
       self.widgets = responseData as!
 [NSDictionary]
       tableView.reloadData()